After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Pope, a 21-year-old college student and pregnant with her first child, felt the paralyzing weight of trying to continue her grandparents' rituals.
 "I tried my best, but my family was upset.
 It was easy for them to take their frustrations out on me.
 My cooking wasn't theirs.
 My cookies didn't taste the same.
 The pressure was intense, and I always seemed to let them down."

-When Pope, her husband and their two children moved from the Midwest to Seattle, her family had to start our own traditions.
+When Pope, her husband and their two children moved from the Midwest to Seattle, her family had to start its own traditions.
 "So far the only one we have now is going out for Chinese food on Christmas," she says.
 "I feel like I'm in this weird limbo and not really sure what to do.
 I know we will figure it out eventually, but it's hard."

 Continued Traditions